Published: Last Updated:

 When Will Netflix Prices Rise Again?

-If history is anything to go by (and it usually is), further price increases could come as early as late 2025 or 2026.
+If history is anything to go by (and it usually is), further price increases could come any time in 2026.
 Netflix may also expand its ad-supported offerings alongside other potential shifts—such as the introduction of live content like sports or comedy specials—which could influence future pricing.
 Subscription fatigue might prompt users to rotate between services, adding yet another layer to the evolving streaming landscape.

 Final Thoughts: Is Netflix Worth the Price?